5G Patents – Initiatives, Enabling Technologies, and Patent Landscape

 Similarly, other universities and research institutes have also been working on 5G technology publicly or privately.

 We will be discussing the patent data of two enabling technologies just to give you an idea about the companies leading the research on 5G enabling technologies.
-In most of the cases, the top companies will remain the same however their order/ranking can be changed.
+In most cases, the top companies will remain the same however their order/ranking can be changed.

 Companies Leading in MM-Wave Enabling Technologies with maximum Patents